sloth-ci/sloth-ci/docs/api.rst

     Wait for the actions to complete.

 custom params *optional*
-    Any number of params to replace :ref:`placeholders <app-config-placeholders>` in the actions.
+    Any number of params to replace :ref:`placeholders <app-config-params>` in the actions.

 .. _api-info: